open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > text(0.5,0,"1",pos=1,cex=1.5)
 > ```
 >
-> figuretext: The diagonal of a rectangle with unit side lengths of
+> Figure: The diagonal of a rectangle with unit side lengths of
 > $\sqrt{2}$, Note that $\sqrt{2}$ is not a fraction.

 ### Details